labo

 Nucleic Acids Res (2003) 31: 6570-6577

-Looking at genomes as whole entities, we have long known that there is a 10-11.5 period in the distribution of nucleotides, and this is true from prokaryotes to eukaryotes.
+Looking at genomes as a whole, we have long known that there is a 10-11.5 period in the distribution of nucleotides, and this is true from prokaryotes to eukaryotes.
 This bias is present throughout a given genome, in both coding and non-coding sequences.
-Using a linear projection-based auto-correlation analysis technique, the sequences responsible for this bias were identified.
+Using a linear projection-based autocorrelation analysis technique, the sequences responsible for this bias have been identified.
 These ubiquitous motifs were termed "flexible class A motifs".
 Each motif consists of up to ten conserved nucleotides or dinucleotides distributed in a discontinuous pattern.
 Each occurrence spans a region of up to 50 bp in length.
-There is limited fluctuation in the distances between the nucleotides comprising each occurrence of a given motif, suggesting that they are constrained by supercoiling and/or bending of the DNA.
-Taken together, these motifs cover up to half the genome in most prokaryotes.
-They generate the previously recognised 11 bp periodic bias.
+There is limited variation in the distances between the nucleotides comprising each occurrence of a given motif, suggesting that they are constrained by supercoiling and/or bending of the DNA.
+Taken together, these motifs cover up to half of the genome in most prokaryotes.
+They generate the previously identified 11 bp period.
 Based on the structure of the motifs, it has been suggested that they may define a dense network of protein interaction sites in chromosomes:

 HKU-Pasteur